Loading...

 ss -tln

 This shows listening TCP sockets with numeric ports.
-It is a fast way to confirm what services are bound and accepting inbound connections.
+Use it to confirm what services are bound and accepting inbound connections.

 State Recv-Q Send-Q Local Address:Port Peer Address:Port